gcanti/fp-ts/docs/modules/SyncResult.ts.md

 ---
-title: IOEither.ts
+title: SyncResult.ts
-nav_order: 54
+nav_order: 97
 parent: Modules
 ---

-## IOEither overview
+## SyncResult overview

-`IOEither<E, A>` represents a synchronous computation that either yields a value of type `A` or fails yielding an error of type `E`.
+`SyncResult<E, A>` represents a synchronous computation that either yields a value of type `A` or fails yielding an error of type `E`.

 If you want to represent a synchronous computation that never fails, please see `Sync`.